 Health Savings Accounts are a flexible option for out of pocket expenses.
 Since 2011, HSAs have seen a rise in popularity, growing from 6.76 million accounts to more than 22 million in 2018.
 2016-2017 alone saw a 9% increase in HSA enrollment.

 Each new year brings changes to the maximum amount that can be contributed to HSA accounts.
-With 2020 just around the corner, don’t let upcoming changes to HSA contribution limits catch you off guard.
+Don’t let upcoming changes to 2020 HSA contribution limits catch you off guard.

 The IRS has increased the limit on HSA contributions next year for both individual coverage and family coverage.
 2020 is only a few months away, so why not refresh your HSA knowledge basics now and catch up on next year’s changes before they go into effect in the coming year?

 Back to Basics